+IV.
 MATERIALS AND METHODS

-In our experiments we work with a subset of the eBooks [15] collection.
-We collected those texts which were annotated sufficiently well to allow for the removal of meta-data as well as for the parsing of authorship, title, and language.
-All together, this resulted in the inclusion of 23, 309 books from across ten languages (broken down in Tab.
-I).
+In our experiments we worked with a subset of the eBooks [13] collection.
+We collected those texts which were annotated sufficiently well to allow for the removal of metadata as well as for the parsing of authorship, title, and language.